fuzzylogicxx/fuzzylogic/posts/2021-01-18-assistiv-labs.md

 tags: [link, tool, testing, a11y, accessibility, screenreader, nvda]
 linkTarget: "https://assistivlabs.com/"
 ---
-A tool for testing how accessible your experience is on various assistive technologies – perhaps like BrowserStack but for screen readers?
+A tool for testing how accessible your experience is on various assistive technologies – perhaps “like BrowserStack but for screen readers”?

 > Assistiv Labs remotely connects you to real assistive technologies, like NVDA, VoiceOver, and TalkBack, using any modern web browser.
 ---